foundriesio/docs/source/reference-manual/ota/static-deltas.rst

 .. prompt:: bash host:~$, auto

-   host:~$ fioctl targets tag --tags master,promoted --by-version 9
+   host:~$ fioctl targets tag --tags main,promoted --by-version 9

 When the CI job completes, devices on the promoted tag will start performing OTA updates that will use the static deltas.